Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the Montreal Protocol on Substances that Deplete the Ozone Layer in 1988;

-- the Kyoto Protocol on emission reduction targets in 2003; and
+- the Kyoto Protocol on emission reduction targets in 2003;

 Which government bodies regulate compliance with environmental legislation and what is the extent of their powers?

-On the federal level, the Department of Environment, Transport, Energy and Communication is primarily responsible for environmental matters.
+At the federal level, the Department of Environment, Transport, Energy and Communication is primarily responsible for environmental matters.
 It is divided into numerous offices, whereby the Federal Office for the Environment (FOEN) is mainly in charge of environmental issues.
 In particular, the FOEN prepares implementing ordinances to be enacted by the government and implements such ordinances through directives, circulars and guides.
 Besides the FOEN, other federal offices have certain competences in specific areas of environment law – for example, the Federal Office of Civil Aviation.

 As the cantons are mainly responsible for implementing, monitoring and controlling environmental law, numerous cantonal and communal offices and authorities are in charge of environmental issues.
 Each of the 26 cantons designates and organises such offices and authorities.
 The cantons and communities must ensure that the protection of the environment as a cross-sectional task is implemented in all relevant areas, such as traffic, trade and commerce, construction and housing.